 Academic Areas & Scholarly Interests

-Children's understanding of fairness; Influence of family and religious environment on children's morality
+Children's understanding of fairness; role of testimony on children's moral development

 Research, Presentations, & Publications